sdcoca/facex/README.md

 Geometrical Face Features Extraction

-This software is the result of the first approachan effort to make to a geometrical facial features extraction algorithm we developed in Sao Paulo University (Brazil), and in cooperation with Universidad Politecnica de Madrid (Spain) and Carnegie Mellon University (USA).
+This software is the result of the first approachan effort to develop a geometrical facial features extraction algorithm.
+It was developed in Sao Paulo University (Brazil), and in cooperation with Universidad Politecnica de Madrid (Spain) and Carnegie Mellon University (USA).
 It covers mouth, eyes, eyebrows, nosetrils, and face tilt estimation.